Astr0surf3r/italianolab/README.md

 ### Italiano Lab is a laboratory of software development and architectural engineering specialized essentially:

 - software development of web app from scratch (Ruby On Rails, php)
-- architectural design for small homes (from preliminary to structural design)
+- architectural design for small house (from preliminary to structural design)

 ## About Jekyll